Ficool

 "You should have read the documents you were signing.
 There was not a single word about killing them, but to finalise the objectives given by your supervisor, me," his quick smirk flashed away the Warrior of Hades.

 "To hell with you.
-Nonetheless, what is your objective then after killing the first two Upper Hands?
+Nonetheless, what is your objective then, after killing the first two Upper Hands?
 Do you want to kill the dragons?
-In my humble opinion your motivation is kind of dumb."
+In my humble opinion, your motivation is kind of dumb," the crimson-haired man responded, turning his head away.

-"They didn't show any mercy when they wiped off the villages near the coastline.
+"They didn't show any mercy when they wiped out the villages near the coastline.
 I won't show them any remorse!
 I will cut them by myself!"

 His fingers were twitching uncontrollably.
-Shivers went through his whole body; he remembered a memory.
-The one which he wished to forget.
-Pow — he punched himself to escape from it.
-His face began to turn red in the spot which he struck.
+Shivers went through his whole body; he remembered something of great importance.
+Something which he wished to forget.
+Whack — he punched himself to escape from it.
+His face turned red in the spot where he struck.

-"First, their limbs, then skin them alive, and finally burn them!
-I will show them what it means to suffer for six hellish centuries!" the knight continued, speaking louder and louder.
-His eyes were filled with anger, his breathing was heavy, and his hand was reaching for his sword.
+"At first, I'll rip out their limbs, then skin them alive, and finally burn them.
+I will show them what it means to suffer for six hellish centuries," the knight continued, speaking louder and louder.
+His eyes were filled with anger, his breathing grew heavier, and his hand was reaching for his sword.

 Silence filled the valleys.
 Everyone looked at him, surprised and with pity.
-The crimson-haired man turned his head away, the girl looked at her horse, and the youth was inspecting his cigarettes.
+The crimson-haired man turned his head away.
+The girl looked at her horse, and the youth was inspecting his cigarettes.
 Suddenly, the paladin felt something.
 It was a hug.
 Udania tried to console him.
-It was far beyond a simple act of empathy.
-Despite being stoic, Gladius was torn apart inside; he wasn't calm at all.
-It was just a mask, an act to fake his real side.
-The side which he couldn't control.
+It was beyond a simple act of empathy.
+Despite forcing himself to be stoic, Gladius was torn apart inside; he wasn't calm at all.
+It was just a mask, an act to hide his real side.
+The side, which he couldn't control.
 His eyes began to glaze.
 The woman gave him her cotton, white cloth.
 She avoided any eye contact, knowing that men prefer not to be seen as weak.
 After a while, he finally cooled out.
-The sun was setting, thus he decided to set up the camp.
+It was close to sunset, so the knight decided to set up the camp.
 The men set up the tents, the women tied horses to the wooden stakes, and Laudis was gathering wood for the fireplace.
-After some time they were sitting next to the fire.
-The insects were flying near them, causing discomfort, thus the youth used his fragrance and repelled them.
-The captain fell asleep; he was truly tired.
+After some time, they were sitting next to the fire.
+The insects were flying near them, causing discomfort; thus, the youth used his fragrance to repel them.
+The captain fell asleep in no time; he was exhausted.

-'He went asleep...
+'He fell asleep...
 I got no training, how am I supposed to train when he is asleep?
-I'd opt not for using the Sword Techniques, they are still new to me.
-They also have an unpleasant after effects.
+I'd opt not to use the Sword Techniques; they are still new to me.
+They also have unpleasant after effects.
 Udania is long ranged, Dantenium is too strong for me without my boosts, and Solisia is, Solisia is...
 I don't want to spar with her.
-I don't know why, but I don't feel it's right,' the boy thought, looking at the girl.
+I don't know why, but I don't feel it's beneficial for me,' the boy thought, looking at the girl.
 She noticed his stare and questioned it.

 "What the hell do you want, huh?" wondered annoyed Solisia, warming up next to the campfire.